benmarwick/JSTORr/README.md

 Sixth, identify and visualise the words most strongly correlated with a given word at various intervals over time with `JSTOR_findassocs`.
 This function may also benefit from optimisation as described above for `JSTOR_freqwords`.

+Seventh, explore document clusters using `JSTOR_clusterbywords` to calculate Affinity Propagation Clustering, K-means Clustering and Principal Components Analysis on a document term matrix.

-Seventh, generate topic models with `JSTOR_lda` (using the `lda` package, it's a lot faster than `topicmodels`) and `JSTOR_MALLET`.
+Eighth, generate topic models with `JSTOR_lda` (using the `lda` package, it's a lot faster than `topicmodels`) and `JSTOR_MALLET`.
 The latter function requires MALLET to be installed on your computer.
-See more about MALLET here http://mallet.cs.umass.edu/topics.php and http://programminghistorian.org/lessons/topic-modeling-and-mallet
+See more about MALLET here http://mallet.cs.umass.edu/topics.php and http://programminghistorian.org/lessons/topic-modeling-and-mallet Explore topic models with `JSTOR_lda_docdists`, `JSTOR_lda_topicdists`, `JSTOR_MALLET_topicsovertime` and `JSTOR_MALLET_topicinfo`

-Eighth, identify the hot and cold topics in the corpus with `JSTOR_lda_hotncoldtopics` (if you generated the topic model with `JSTOR_lda`) or `JSTOR_MALLET_hotncoldtopics` (if you used `JSTOR_MALLET` to make the topic model)
+Nineth, identify the hot and cold topics in the corpus with `JSTOR_lda_hotncoldtopics` (if you generated the topic model with `JSTOR_lda`) or `JSTOR_MALLET_hotncoldtopics` (if you used `JSTOR_MALLET` to make the topic model)

 Limitations and Disclaimer